lenadroid/airflow-azure/article/Airflow-Steps.md

 * **Webserver**

   Airflow provides a handy UI interface for viewing, scheduling, or triggering DAGs.
-It also offers useful infromation on task success or failure status, progress, duration, retries, logs, and more.
+It also offers useful information on task success or failure status, progress, duration, retries, logs, and more.

 * **Executor**